petergramenides/huskydb/README.md

 You can read our entire documentation [here](https://github.com/petergramenides/huskydb/wiki/Documentation).

 Want to contribute?
 Send me and email at gramep@rpi.edu!
-Or, just make a branch and a pull request and I will review it.
+Or, just make a branch and a pull request and our team will review it.

 ## Future Updates